I’d like to come! Should I just show up?

 Yes, you can just show up at any of our worship services.
 If you like you can write us in advance and we’ll be ready to welcome you.
 If you're visiting with a group, keep reading!

-It means that we approach the bible both spiritually and intellectually, we embrace sexuality and all sexual orientations, and we affirm the spiritual journeys of those of other faiths.
+It means that we approach the bible both spiritually and intellectually, we embrace sexuality and all sexual orientations and gender identities, and we affirm the spiritual journeys of those of other faiths.

 Are you Christian?

 Yes.
 We're a group of people who tell the story of Christ's dying and rising, and through it, uncover the daily dyings and risings that comprise our lives.
-We’re affiliated with the Evangelical Lutheran Church in America (a progressive Lutheran denomination) and supported by the Episcopal Church as well.
+We’re a congregation of the Evangelical Lutheran Church in America (a progressive Lutheran denomination) and have many ties to the Episcopal Church as well.

 I’m not sure what I believe.
 Can I come?